 This calculation must be completed for all replaceable items, and then the figures added together.
-The resulting figure represents the total amount of money that must be deposited into the replacement reserve fund annually in order to cover necessary expenses.
+The resulting figure represents the total amount of money that must be deposited into the replacement reserve fund annually in order to cover necessary expenditures over the life of the development.